RobbieHember/fcgadgets/README.md

 	* Growth and yield models

 ### util_inventory.py
-The general workflow of **cbrunner** projects rely on the use of look-up tables (LUTs) for each variable in the inventory layers within Results.gdb, VRI.gdb, Disturbance.gdb, and LandUse.gdb.
+The general workflow of <b>cbrunner</b> projects rely on the use of look-up tables (LUTs) for each variable in the inventory layers within Results.gdb, VRI.gdb, Disturbance.gdb, and LandUse.gdb.

 ### util_general.py
 This module contains general utilities for workflow in Python.